cxk565/postoperative-mgps-tabicl-calculator/README.md

 This repository contains the source code for the web-based research prototype described in:

-"Preoperative Risk Stratification for Postoperative Inflammatory–Nutritional Deterioration After Colorectal Cancer Surgery: An Interpretable Machine Learning Study"
+**Preoperative Risk Stratification for Postoperative Inflammatory–Nutritional Deterioration After Colorectal Cancer Surgery: An Interpretable Machine Learning Study**

 ## Overview